The Virtual Currency Regulation Review: Brazil

 However, in the case of virtual currencies that fit within the definition of virtual currencies under the Capital Markets Law referred to in Section II, the issuers or sponsors of the virtual currencies will also be subject to the Capital Markets Law, including the requirement of registration as an issuer of securities with the CVM, pursuant to the terms of CVM Ruling 480/09.

 CVM Ruling 480/09 establishes the terms for registration of companies as Class A or Class B issuers of securities, depending on the type of security issued, which includes an authorisation for the issuance of shares in the case of Class A issuers that does not apply to Class B issuers.
-CVM Ruling 480/09 also sets forth the procedures for the registration of foreign issuers with the CVM.
+CVM Ruling 480/09 also sets out the procedures for the registration of foreign issuers with the CVM.

 Criminal and civil fraud and enforcement